-Regardless of where you to get vaccinated, the vaccine is always administered by a health care professional who has undergone appropriate vaccination training.
+Regardless of where you get vaccinated, the vaccine is always administered by a health care professional who has undergone appropriate vaccination training.

 - Before the vaccine is administered, the health care personnel confirm that the vaccine is necessary and that there are no medical reasons why the vaccine should not be given.
 A runny nose and cough are no obstacle to getting vaccinated, but vaccines are not administered to people who have a fever.
 Some vaccines are also contraindicated for pregnant women.
-Cancer patients are also not vaccinated.

 - A vaccine is usually not administered if the subject is allergic to any of the vaccine’s ingredients.
 Other allergies do not preclude vaccination.